WNAS: Management

 Assistant Principal Marvin Oakes guided WNAS through its formative years.
 Robert Willman, an English teacher, assumed the management role in 1954.
 Jerry Weaver served as the general manager from 1960 to 1969, followed later by Lee Kelly who held this post from 1973 to 2013.
-Jason Flener, former assistant principal for NAHS, and a former WNAS student staff member, replaced Kelly beginning in the 2013–2014 school year.
-Since the beginning of the 2017–18 school year, Brian Sullivan has been the general manager.
+Jason Flener, former assistant principal for NAHS, and a former WNAS student staff member, replaced Kelly beginning in the 2013–14 school year.
+From the beginning of the 2017–18 school year to the 2023–24 school year, Brian Sullivan was the general manager.
+From the beginning of the 2024 school year to the end of the 2025–26 school year, Madeline Fisher was the general manager.
+Nathan Samsel currently resides as general manager, beginning in the 2026–27 school year.
+The past three general managers of WNAS at New Albany High School were all alumni, as well as Mr. Samsel.
 For a brief period of time, former North Oldham program director Joe Biega headed the Floyd Central program, but left after 1 year in the program serving from 2023 to 2024.
 Floyd Central's program is currently headed by Tim Dench, who was the former program director, but left temporarily to join 98.5 WHJI at Jeffersonville High School.
 He returned to Floyd Central in 2024.